 Team members are easily added and immediately have a connection to the group and can easily get their way around and informed on everything they are supposed to do in order to make things work.
 You can define functions and teams for an easier overview and colorful Gantt charts make it a great motivation for reaching the end goal.

-Price: Although the Toggl Plan app is free for up to 5 users, it’s advisable to upgrade and unlock premium features at $8 per user per month.
+Price: Although the Toggl Plan app is free for solo users, it’s advisable to upgrade and unlock premium features at $8 per user per month.
 You can try it for free with any size team by signing up here.

 What can you say about this one that hasn’t already been said?
 This app is the standard for any project manager.
 Its biggest feature is its intuitiveness, you can easily get used to it and learn how to use it due to its similarity with anything Google.
 You can arrange tasks into categories and give them labels if you have a need for dissecting them into smaller sub-tasks.